I left my desk job after ten years to be a stay-at-home wife, and I haven't looked back.

 I am a submissive wife to my dominant husband, and this marriage has been the ultimate blessing in my life.
 I wish this same kind of happiness for every other married couple out there.

 If you think of your husband as the leader of your heart and home, here are some tried and true tips for how to be a submissive wife yourself.
-And if your marriage isn't so happy, these tips might be what you need to give you a little more wedded bliss.
+And if your marriage isn't so happy, these tips could give you a little more wedded bliss.

-Think about how the popularity of the uber feminist movement has risen hand-in-hand with the divorce rate.
-Women have been brought up since the 1960s to develop their career first before marriage, to compete hard-nosed in the workplace, and train in aggressive contact sports -- to think that winning is everything -- just like men traditionally have done throughout history.
+Women have been brought up since the 1960s to develop their careers first before marriage, to compete with men in the workplace, and to train in aggressive contact sports—to think that winning is everything—just like men traditionally have done throughout history.

-Many women have taken that attitude into their relationships.
-The problem is, aggression and combativeness do not work with men in a marriage.
-This is because biologically men are the combative and aggressive animal.
-And they will fight you tooth and nail when they think you are challenging them -- even if the one challenging them is a woman.
+Some women take a win-at-all-costs approach with their relationships as well.
+The problem is aggression and combativeness do not work with men in a marriage.
+This is because biologically, men are the most combative and aggressive animal.
+And they tend to fight you tooth and nail when they think someone is challenging them—even if the one challenging them is a woman.

-If you are not a naturally submissive woman, you might wonder as you've read along the article, what exactly is in it for you.
+If you are thinking about becoming a submissive spouse you might wonder as you've read the article, what exactly is in it for you.

-- If you are a housewife, you will get financial protection and be able to stay home, away from the hostilities of the career world
+- If you are a housewife or stay-at-home mom, you will get financial protection and enjoy the domestic sphere, away from the hostilities of the career world.

 - Ability to be your feminine self.
 If you are a girly-girl, this will be a given.
 You will enjoy your role as a submissive wife to the fullest.